-Non-derivative financial instruments consist of cash, accounts receivable and accrued receivables, accounts payable and accrued liabilities, and long-term borrowings.
+Non-derivative financial instruments consist of cash, accounts receivables and accrued receivables, accounts payable and accrued liabilities, interest payable, Revolving Credit Facility, 2026 unsecured notes, 2025 senior secured notes, and lease liabilities.

-The carrying value of cash, accounts receivable and accrued receivables, and accounts payable and accrued liabilities is estimated to be their fair value.
+The carrying value of cash, accounts receivable and accrued receivables, accounts payable and accrued liabilities, interest payable and lease liabilities is estimated to be their fair value.
 This is due to the fact that transactions which give rise to these balances arise in the normal course of trade, have industry standard payment terms and are of a short-term nature.

-The Corporation's long term-borrowings are recorded at amortized cost using the effective interest rate method ("EIR").
+The Corporation's Revolving Credit Facility, unsecured and senior secured notes are recorded at amortized cost using the effective interest rate method ("EIR").
 Amortized cost is calculated by taking into account any discount or premium on acquisition and fees or costs that are an integral part of the EIR.
 The EIR amortization is included in interest, accretion and finance costs on the consolidated statements of comprehensive loss.
-The fair value of long-term borrowings is based on pricing sourced from market data.
-The carrying value of long-term borrowings (excluding transaction costs) at December 31, 2020 and 2019 of \$399.5 million and \$454.3 million, respectively, approximates fair values due to the variable interest rates applied to these facilities, which approximate market interest rates.
+The Revolving Credit Facility's carrying value approximate its fair values due to the variable interest rates applied, which approximate market interest rates.
+The fair value of 2026 unsecured notes and 2025 senior secured notes are influenced by changes in risk-free interest rates and the market assessment of credit risk (Note 12).